ARM-software/astc-encoder/README.md

 The `1.x` branch is a maintenance branch for the 1.x release series.
 It is no longer under active development.

+Other branches are development branches for new features or optimizations, so might be interesting to play with, but should be considered unstable.

 # Getting started